Skip to main content

 Important

-No communication is triggered when using the administration endpoints.
+No communication is triggered when using the administration endpoints, except for the case where embedded order actions are used.

 • The action part is used when the client wants to trigger some action on an order that has been processed in Engage.
 For now, this basically means triggering automations, but there is a plan to add more functionality.